bnowack/karma-cukes/README.md

 * Only PhantomJS offers an API for [taking screenshots](http://stackoverflow.com/a/34695107) through Karma (AFAIK), while Webdriver provides this feature for all browsers.

-* The Karma Browser launchers are not fully standardized, e.g. PhantomJS and Firefox do not report step locations correctly (they are all set to "filename:1").
+* The Browser reports are not fully identical, e.g. PhantomJS and Firefox report step locations correctly instead of step *definition* locations (due a patched `Error.captureStackTrace`).

 * There is only a minimal Browser API for visiting URLs and accessing a XHR object in end-to-end tests.
 The rest is native browser access and up to you.